Saraholoughlin5/Milestone-Project-2/README.md

 The following command was entered in the terminal to open port 8000 to view the html file in the browser: ‘python3 -m http.server’.

 Commands were also used to add files, commit changes with comments, push to the repository: git add, git commit and git push.
+The git add command was used per updated file (instead of git add .).
+When a file was deleted the git rm command was used.
 The status was checked using ‘git status’.
 Commit messages were kept brief and descriptive and utilised more in this project than in the previous project.

 #### **Viewing the Live Website with GitHub Pages**<a name="viewinglive"></a>